timfpark/react-native-location/README.md

 ## Methods

 To access the methods, you need import the `react-native-location` module.
-This is done through `var Location = require('react-native-location')`.
+This is done through `import RNLocation from 'react-native-location'`.

-### Location.requestWhenInUseAuthorization
+### RNLocation.requestWhenInUseAuthorization
 ```javascript
 RNLocation.requestWhenInUseAuthorization();
 ```

 This method should be called before anything else.
 It requests location updates while the application is open.
 If the application is in the background, you will not get location updates.
-Either this method or `Location.requestAlwaysAuthorization` (but not both) needs to be called to receive updates.
+Either this method or `RNLocation.requestAlwaysAuthorization` (but not both) needs to be called to receive updates.

-### Location.requestAlwaysAuthorization
+### RNLocation.requestAlwaysAuthorization
 ```javascript
 RNLocation.requestAlwaysAuthorization();
 ```

 This method should be called before anything else is called.
 It requests location updates while the application is open or in the background.
-Either this method or `Location.requestWhenInUseAuthorization` (but not both) needs to be called to receive updates.
+Either this method or `RNLocation.requestWhenInUseAuthorization` (but not both) needs to be called to receive updates.

-### Location.getAuthorizationStatus
+### RNLocation.getAuthorizationStatus
 ```javascript
 RNLocation.getAuthorizationStatus(function(authorization) {
   // authorization is a string which is either "authorizedAlways",